The Right Wall Color Can Enhance Your Art Collection

 Why Pick One Paint Colour, When You Can Pick Two?

 What some people forget to consider, is that many colours are able to do the same thing.
 A space painted in shades of one or two colours will create a fascinating space.
-Two colour combinations can work, done right.
+A dual wall colour combination can work when it is done right.

-It is also important to consider the style of your living space, are you modern or retro?
+It is also important to consider the style of your living space, are you modern or retro and which wall colours will reflect your style the best?
 If you are living in a traditional home, then the furniture will need to be more classic and traditional to suit that style.
 The last thing to consider is the space, do you have enough room for your new piece of artwork?

 And In This Room….